PRP vs PRF treatments – What’s the difference?

 PRP stands for Platelet Rich Plasma.
 It harnesses growth factors within your own blood to help regenerate cells at the treatment site.

-It’s a very effective treatment for a number of conditions.
+It is an established option for a number of conditions.

 PRP injections can be used to help treat tendons, ligaments, muscles and joints.